-It is important to note that all built projects within this comprehensive plan will be subject to separate Development Permit applications and will be governed by the guidelines of the Downtown Core Area Plan.
+The shape and position of the two taller buildings mitigate view and shadow impacts.
+Overall, the 2 tall buildings are diagonally aligned and descend in height from Government Street elevation toward the harbour sea-level for sunlight and views.
+It is important to note that all built projects within this comprehensive plan will be subject to separate Development Permit applications and processes and will be governed by the guidelines of the Downtown Core Area Plan.

 Need and Demand, Benefits and Amenities The Capital Culture District Plan seeks to balance a complex amalgam of public needs and private objectives.
-The proposed CD zone has been crafted as a careful integration of land-use planning and humanistic urban design, to ensure the quantitative zoning parameters are founded on intentional qualitative principles of good urban design.
+The proposed CD zone has been crafted as a careful integration of landuse planning and humanistic urban design, to ensure the quantitative zoning parameters are founded on intentional qualitative principles of good urban design.
 The Developer and Design Team have been mindful of the scale, population density and heterogeneity, beauty, and safety of the proposed urban district, guided by the following Planning Objectives:

 - A Balanced Mix: Augmented and adaptable facilities for present commercial and industrial activities, and a wider variety of uses around a network of public spaces.
-These include a new plaza adjacent to a major cultural institution as well as separate, direct public and marine commercial access to the harbour.
-Buildings to accommodate a variety of light industrial, marine, commercial, and residential uses to help foster a diverse, resilient local economy. - Robust Infrastructure: Circulation networks to facilitate and serve knowledgebased, technology, arts, crafts, commerce, and light industry. - Urban Reconnection: Accessible, interconnection with existing rights-of-way to the East, to the harbour, to the former industrial Rock Bay lands to the North, to Old Town and south to Downtown. - Social Diversity: Constructed and curated urban amenities to support and nurture a changing demographic, individual and family living, creativity and entrepreneurship. - History as Inspiration: Commemorated and celebrated First Nations presence, traditional trade and post-colonial, industrial, marine and manufacturing histories.
+These include a new plaza adjacent to a major cultural institution (strongly anticipated to be the AGGV) as well as separate, direct public and marine commercial access to the harbour.
+Buildings to accommodate a variety of light industrial, marine, commercial, and residential uses to help foster a diverse, resilient local economy. - Robust Infrastructure: Circulation networks to facilitate and serve knowledge-based, technology, arts, crafts, commerce, and light industry. - Urban Reconnection: Accessible, interconnection with existing rights-of-way to the East, to the harbour, to the former industrial Rock Bay lands to the North, to Old Town and south to Downtown. - Social Diversity: Constructed and curated urban amenities to support a changing demographic, individual and family living, creativity and entrepreneurship. - History as Inspiration: Commemorated and celebrated First Nations presence, traditional trade and post-colonial, industrial, marine and manufacturing histories.